What is Happiness? Why Is It Good to Define Happiness?

-A rhetorical question–I've been avoiding these since University classes.
+What is happiness?
+It's a rhetorical question like those I've avoided since University classes.
 I don't like questions that have no answer.
 It seems ridiculous: Why would a question have no answer?
-Good question, pardon the pun.
-Before we continue, let's refer to the Mecca aptly known as Wikipedia:
+Good question.
+So, let's dive right in.
+What is happiness (and why do we have to find it anyway)?

-“A rhetorical question is a figure of speech in the form of a question posed for its persuasive effect without the expectation of a reply.
-Rhetorical questions encourage the listener to think about what the (often obvious) answer to the question must be…”
+A rhetorical question is a figure of speech in the form of a question posed for its persuasive effect without the expectation of a reply.
+Rhetorical questions encourage the listener to think about what the (often obvious) answer to the question must be.

 Great, thank you Wikipedia.
 What would we do without such a great resource?
 Ah, another rhetorical question.
 The goal of this blog?
 To explore what happiness represents in our lives.
 To throw away the idea that happiness is easily defined as a feeling that life is fantastic.
 All the time.
 Is there such a thing as happiness, or are we just chasing a dream posed as a bad rhetorical question?

 Here's the kicker: There is no definition of happiness.
 I suppose you are not surprised by this and either am I. So, what is happiness?
 Can you, can I, describe the experience with words or is it strictly something we can only feel?
 I believe, and feel free to debate, that it is both of these things.

 I am on a bit of a roll, I admit, to referring to my thesaurus when writing these blogs.
 I try not to, honestly, I do, but it's interesting to see how the world of words describes a complicated word like happiness.
 So, what does my 20lb paperweight define it as?